allenfrostline/PokerHandsDataset/README.md

 ## Data Inspection

 You may run the following code to inspect hands in their original order.
-Any time you'd like to stop browsing, you can just use `ctrl+c` to interrupt the process.
+Any time you'd like to stop browsing, you can just use `Ctrl+C` to interrupt the process.

 ```bash
 python3 browse.py                                 # print hands in a formatted way